 Vapaan Taiteen Tila (FI) is an arts space managed by the University of the Arts, Helsinki.
 With more than 600m² of underground space, it used to be a safety bunker and is now available for organising arts events by students and alumni of the University of the Arts.

 Katarina (FI) is a creative violinist and political sciences student. #dance #helsinki #på_svenska

-Laonikos (GR/FI) is a creative arts and wilderness professional, and part-time bartender. #dance #humour #greeklish
+Laonikos (GR/FI) is a creative arts and wilderness professional, who bakes bread regularly. #dance #humour #greeklish

 Alicia (US/NZ/FI) is a travelling singer with a passion for the wilderness. #helsinki #dance #på_norsk